 What are some top free attractions to visit in Copenhagen in August?

 The city offers free attractions such as the beautiful Nyhavn waterfront and the idyllic King’s Garden.
 Visitors can also explore the historic sites of Christiania and the impressive architecture of Frederiksberg Palace’s gardens without an entry fee.
+Also read out article about free things to do in Copenhagen.

 How should I dress for the weather in Copenhagen in August?